gnperdue/CheatSheets/Python.markdown

     plt.plot(X,S)
     plt.show()

-### Custom Plot with Two Curves on the Same Subplot
+### custom plot with two curves on the same subplot

     # create a new figure of size 8x6 inches, 80 dots per inch
     plt.figure(figsize=(8, 6), dpi=80)